PKU-DAIR/DBTune/documents/database_setting.md

            where `id-rsa.pub` is the public key.
         2. Copy the public key to `~/.ssh/authorized_keys` in remote-host
         3. Try connecting the remote host without password by `ssh -l SSH_USERNAME HOST`
+    - A remote resource monitor process should be started on remote host before tuning, by executing:
+        ```python
+        python script/remote_resource_monitor.py
+        ```

 ## Tuning non-dynamic knobs
 Tuning non-dynamic knobs needs restarting the database.